 Our approach begins with measurement of the ability of human observers to discriminate the lightness of two objects in the absence of any object-extrinsic variation.
 Next, we study how these discrimination thresholds change when object-extrinsic variation is introduced, which here takes the form of variability in the colors (i.e. reflectance spectra) of background objects in the scene.
 The colors of background objects were randomized by sampling from a statistical model based on the reflectance spectra of natural surfaces.
 The amount of background color variation was controlled by a single model parameter.
 Finally, we measure discrimination thresholds as a function of the amount of background spectral variation.
 The discrimination thresholds quantify the difficulty of the lightness discrimination task.
 The change in thresholds from baseline (i.e. no background variation) quantifies the degree to which the object-extrinsic variation intrudes on the object-intrinsic representation.

 As the variation in background color is increased, discrimination thresholds first remain nearly constant and then increase, with log squared threshold increasing linearly with log color variance.
 The minimum discrimination threshold and the color variance at which the threshold begins to rise are consistent across different observers.
-Moreover, a simple computational model that uses a center-surround receptive field to estimate the object lightness captures the essential features of human observers allows us to quantify the effect of extrinsic variation on the observer’s representation of lightness, relative to the intrinsic precision of that variation.
+Moreover, a simple computational model that uses a center-surround receptive field to estimate the object lightness captures the essential features of human observers.
+The model allows us to quantify the effect of extrinsic variation on the observer’s representation of lightness, relative to the intrinsic precision of that variation.

 RESULTS: